OldRacingCars.com

 12. March 712M [11] (Jean-Pierre Jaussaud): New to the Shell Arnold team for Jean-Pierre Jaussaud to race in F2 in 1971.
 Raced by Ferrari F1 driver Clay Regazzoni in the final race of the season.
 To Colin Andrews for 1972, now wearing the 712M-9 chassis plate, and raced in Formula Atlantic in 1972 and 1973.
 Acquired by Mike Sullivan Racing/Multiglide International Racing, for Formula Atlantic again, first driven by Richard Robinson, then by Alan Jones, who astonishingly won the high-profile Martini International support race at Silverstone in May, and finally by Richard Knight.
 Subsequent history unclear, as three separate former Sullivan/Multiglide cars went to Norman Dickson in Scotland, to Kim Mather in Lancashire, and to the partnership of John Colley and Rhoddy Harvey Bailey in Derbyshire.
 Which was which may never be known.

 13. Brabham BT36 [1] (Tim Schenken): New to a new team, Rondel Racing, run by ex-MRD F1 chief mechanic Ron Dennis and ex-MRD F1 and Indy mechanic Neil Trundle, for Tim Schenken to race in F2 in 1971.
 Sold to dealer Bobby Howlings, and used by him in libre racing in March 1972.
 Then sold to Tate of Leeds (Racing) for Malcolm Wayne to race in Formula Atlantic, but leased to Graham Hill to use in the early F2 races at Thruxton and Hockenheim before his BT38 was delivered.
 Sold back to Howlings in May 1972, then to Arthur Moore for libre, but crashed on his debut.
-For Moore in libre again in 1973 with a Cosworth FVA engine, and in 1974 with a 1800cc Cosworth FVC.
-Then unknown for nearly two years before Howlings (yet again) raced it in Shellsport G8 in early 1976, again fitted with a 1800cc Cosworth FVC.
+For Moore in libre again in 1973 with a Cosworth FVA engine, and in 1974 and 1975 with a 1800cc Cosworth FVC.
+Then to Howlings (yet again) who raced it in Shellsport G8 in early 1976, again fitted with a 1800cc Cosworth FVC.
 To John Tait and used in Shellsport G8 in 1976 and 1977.
 To Eddy D'Hoe in Belgium in 1978, and hillclimbed with an FVA engine.
 To Regis Jumez 1980, and used in French hillclimbs.
 Later back via Howlings, who may have taken it back when he sold Jumez a Chevron B48, in 1984 to collector Anthony Mayman, then via John Harper and Ted Walker to Peter Williams in 1989.
 To Andrew Fellowes (Benowa, Queensland, Australia) 2002, then to Ian Rimmer in 2009.
 Sold by Rimmer to a customer of Damon Milnes in 2020, then sold again by Milnes to Leif Bosson (Helsingborg, Sweden) in 2022.

 14. Lotus 69 [71/69.1.F2] (Tetsu Ikuzawa): New for Tetsu Ikuzawa in F2 in 1971, and prepared by his mechanic Yoshiatsu Itoh.
 Hired from Ikuzawa by Ronni Rossi for the Torneio Brasiliero at the end of the year.
 Sold via MRE to Johnny Blades in 1972, although Blades did not race it, then sold to Walter Kinnear (Gilford, County Down, Northern Ireland) for Irish libre racing in 1973, when it was fitted with a Cosworth FVC engine.
 Then fitted with a Cosworth BDA for Kinnear to drive in Irish Formula Atlantic in 1974, 1975 and 1976.
 It then went to Barclay Bingham for Irish hillclimbs, and then to Robin Dunbar, who did not use it.
 It was then sold to Bill Patterson (Belfast) in 1984 and restored for historic racing with the HSCC.
 Raced by Mike Pendlebury (Higham, Suffolk) in HSCC events from 1986 onwards.
-It later went to Freddy Kumschick (Schötz, Switzerland) who raced it in European Historic Formula 2 in 2000 and 2001, and then via Hall & Fowler to Irvine Laidlaw by 2003.
+It later went to Freddy Kumschick (Schötz, Switzerland) who raced it in European Historic Formula 2 in 1992, 2000 and 2001, and then via Hall & Fowler to Irvine Laidlaw by 2003.
 Laidlaw sold it to Mark Davenport some time after 2006, and he raced it in the HSCC Derek Bell Trophy at Croft in 2011.
 It was next seen when acquired from Hall & Hall by French historic driver Jean-Marc Bussolini and entered in Historic F2 in 2013.

 15. March 712M [4-2] (Henri Pescarolo): New to Frank Williams Racing, and raced in F2 in 1971 by Henri Pescarolo, Andrea de Adamich, and "Jean Max", who crashed heavily at Rouen in June.
 Suggestions that the car was replaced by a new car, 712M/25, after that accident appear to be unfounded.
 Used by Pescarolo for the remainder of the 1971 European season.
 At the Torneio Brasiliero, it was raced by Pescarolo in the first two races, then by Carlos Pace at Porte Allegre, and by local driver Nestor Garcia Veiga at Cordoba.
 This is almost certainly the "ex-Pescarolo" March sold to Tino Brambilla for 1972, and raced by brother Vittorio at several F2 events, using an 1800cc Novamotor BDA.
 According to later owner Fabio Montani, this is the car that went to Ettore Ricci and Scuderia Nettuno for 1973.
 A few modifications were made to the car, including fitting a 2-litre Armoroli BDA engine and a Hewland FG400 gearbox to replace the original FT200, and it was entered as a Somalita, but all the race reports, including Autosprint's, simply called it a March 712M.
 The last time the car was seen in F2 was at Vallelunga in October, when Fernando Spreafico drove it, but the Armoroli BDA engine broke on the warm-up lap.
 The car was then bought by Adriano Parlamento (Turin), so this would be the March "732" that Parlamento used in hillclimbs from 1974 onwards.
 Parlamento last raced it in 1979, and after a season racing small saloons, he acquired a March 75S sports car for the 1981 season.
 The March 712M/732 was acquired by Fabio Montani (Milan) and restored.
 It is hoped that photographs were taken of the car in Parlamento's distinctive bodywork to prove the identity of this car.
 It was advertised by Montani in December 1994, when it was said to have new skins and suspension, and a Richardson BDA engine, but with the old parts available.